 - Stretching exercises for the lower back may help relieve the nerve root compression.
 Be careful not to jerk your body or twisted during the stretches.
 Hold the stretch for at least thirty seconds.

 - Some over-the-counter medications may work such as ibuprofen or naproxen.

 Some patients try acupuncture or see a chiropractor for a spinal adjustment.
 These treatments appear to be safe and healthful for low back pain.

-A common treatment is to inject a corticosteroid medication around the nerve root, which suppresses inflammation around the irritated nerve, but the effect may wear off after a few months.
+A common treatment is to inject a corticosteroid medication around the nerve root, which suppresses inflammation around the irritated nerve, but the effect may wear off after a few weeks or months.